UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 AT&T Internet Air offers a flexible, wireless alternative with no data caps, while Xfinity provides a wired connection with potentially more stable latency.

-If you live in an area where digging trenches for new fiber lines is not an option, the rising popularity of 5G home internet changes the landscape entirely.
-When weighing AT&T Internet Air vs Xfinity, you are comparing a fixed wireless connection against a hardwired cable entry plan.
+When weighing AT&T Internet Air vs Xfinity, you are comparing a 5G fixed wireless connection against a hardwired cable plan.
 AT&T Internet Air utilizes the company’s cellular towers to beam an internet connection directly to a plug-and-play hub inside your home.
 This is incredibly appealing for renters, individuals needing temporary internet setups, or anyone who dreads the hassle of scheduling a technician to drill holes in the wall.
+Just remember that 5G cellular internet relies on signal strength, so placing the hub near a window is crucial to maximizing your daily performance.

 Eco Edge: You can reduce your household’s carbon footprint by opting for self-installation kits rather than scheduling a professional technician.
 Self-installing your modem or gateway eliminates the direct emissions generated by a service truck driving to your home, making it an environmentally mindful choice.